At St. Mary's, English is highly regarded and is broken up into key components:

 Writing (including Grammar).

 At St Mary’s we believe that immersing children in books is essential for developing children’s vocabulary and interest in reading.
+We aim to promote reading for pleasure as well as teaching children about the importance of reading and writing in all areas of life.
 From entry into Nursery children are exposed to a range of nursery rhymes, songs and environmental sounds that will support their reading development.

 We encourage our children to speak clearly, to convey their ideas fluently and ask questions in a confident manner.
 We offer a range of speech and language programmes to support children throughout the school.
 Systematic phonics underpins our EYFS and Key Stage 1 English curriculum.
 By Key Stage 2 these firm foundations are transferred and utilised in our spelling curriculum.
 Our children are actively encouraged to read widely so that a love of reading is created and embraced.
 We aim to deliver an exciting, innovative English curriculum which exposes our children to rich, lively and thought provoking texts.
 This enables and empowers our children to think independently and communicate effectively in oral and written formats.
 We develop children’s writing skills so that they have the ability and stamina to write fluently, effectively and creatively for a wide range of purposes, encouraging them to express and exchange ideas whilst extending their range of vocabulary.